abhishek23gecv/GEC_Vaishali_WebD_Training/README.md

 # 🌐 GEC Vaishali Web Development Training

 Welcome to the **GEC Vaishali Web Development Training** repository!
 This repo is created for demonstrating the fundamentals of web development using HTML, CSS and JavaScript.
 Actually this is created for practicing my skills during training of Full-stack using LAMP by ATPLC.
-So you can see many tasks in this repo which can be useful for newbies just like me for now.
+So you can see many tasks in this repo which can be useful for newbies just like me as for now.

 - **Go to tasks branch for checking my all tasks**
    ,or